 Gan Zikaron Memorial Park

 The 500 plots in the Temple Beth Ami section are available to members of our Temple community and their families.
 Congregants and their immediate families (mother, father, sister, brother, spouse and children, and their families) may be buried in our cemetery.
-Both headstones and markers are available, as is above ground burial in a mausoleum.
+Both headstones and markers are available, as is an above-ground burial in a mausoleum.
 Non-Jewish members of a family may be buried in our cemetery, with other members of the family, but a non-Jewish burial service or symbols on the stone or marker cannot be permitted.

 Sagel Bloomfield Danzansky Goldberg